ElmerCSC/elmerfem/elmerice/Solvers/Documentation/XIOSOutputSolver.md

 ## Examples
-An example can be found here [ELMER_TRUNK]/elmerice/Tests/XIOS
+An example can be found here [ELMER_TRUNK]/elmerice/Tests/Xios

+An example to compute element averaged-values and do the reduction with XIOS can be found in [ELMER_TRUNK]/elmerice/Tests/Xios2

 An example to read variables stored in a file produced with XIOS can be found in [ELMER_TRUNK]/elmerice/Tests/UGridDataReader